columbia-it/covid-infocommons/frontend/README.md

 ========

 The stylesheet in `frontend/src/main.css` is the primary stylesheet for the site.
-When running `npm run webpack`, the stylesheet is copied to the appropriate backend location.
-This stylesheet controls the header and footer.
+When running `npm run webpack`, the stylesheet is copied to several backend locations.
+(These may not all be necessary, but they don't take much space, so not a big deal.)
+The versions in the backend folders control the header and footer directly, and are copied to S3 so they can serve as stylesheets for the react components.

 Within the React sections of the page, the stylesheet is largely overridden by the Material UI settings.